SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 Without the use of `yourself`, `Die withFaces: 20` will return 33.
 With `yourself` it will return the instance.

-The trick is that `yourself` is a simple method defined on `Object` class: The message `yourself` returns the receiver of a message.
+The trick is that `yourself` is a simple method defined in `Object` class: The message `yourself` returns the receiver of a message.
 The use of `;` sends the message to the receiver of the previous message (here `faces:`).
 The message `yourself` is then sent to the object resulting from the execution of the expression `self new` (which returns a new instance of the class `Die`), as a consequence it returns the new instance.

 ### First specification of a die handle

 Let us define a new class `DieHandle` that represents a die handle.
 Here is the API that we would like to offer for now (as shown in Figure *@fig:DiceDesign@*).
-We create a new handle then add some dice to it.
+We create a new handle and then add some dice to it.

 ![A die handle is composed of dice.](figures/DiceDesign.pdf width=60&label=fig:DiceDesign)